Engin-Boot/pong-stage-aditiambadkar/Stage0/displayExistingPlayers.md

 ## Acceptance Criteria

-### Scenario 1
+### Scenario 1 : No existing players available

-Given player launches the Pong game application and is on the main menu page which has "Existing Player" option and no existing players are available
+Given player launches the Pong game application and is on the main menu page which has "Existing Player" option

 When player clicks on "Existing Player" option

 Then page displays "No Existing Players" message and prompts player to go back to Main Menu

-Scenario 2
+### Scenario 2 : One or more existing players are available

-Given player launches the Pong game application and is on the main menu page which has "Existing Player" option and one or more existing players are available
+Given player launches the Pong game application and is on the main menu page which has "Existing Player" option

 When player clicks on "Existing Player" option